bees-hive/elegant-git/docs/commands.md

 ```

 Checkouts given branch using `git elegant obtain-work` into a temporary one.
-Then, it makes a rebase of the latest version of default upstream branch with
+Then, it makes a rebase of the latest version of default upstream branch
-current changes.
-The final index merges using fast-forward strategy into the
+(`master`) with current changes.
+The final prepared index merges using
-default local branch and pushes into the default upstream branch.
-After a
+fast-forward strategy into the default local branch and pushes into the
-successful push, the given and temporary branches are removed.
+default upstream branch (`origin/master`).
+After a successful push, the
+temporary branch is removed as well as given branch if it locates in `origin`
+remote.

 Prior to the execution, a current state is saved (a branch with modifications).
 After the successful accepting a work, the state will be restored.
 In the case